 Remain Unscathed Before Quantum Attacks

 A wide range of strategies is employed in a killware attack.
 Predominantly, cyber attackers use email attachments or links to commit malicious acts.
 In this case, the attacker sends an email to the target containing an attachment or link.
-Once clicked, the elements initiate the killware installation on your computer.
+Once the victim clicks it, the elements initiate the Killware installation on their computer.

 Differences Between Killware and Ransomware

-Although killware and ransomware pose significant cybersecurity risks, the primary difference lies in the malicious actor’s intent.
+Killware and Ransomware are two distinct things.
+However, the same software can be used for both — the primary difference lies in the intent of the malicious actor.
 Recently, ransomware has become a prevalent concern, mainly driven by a clear financial motive.

 Overall: